midtown-ai/glossary/glossary/r.md

  2 types of rewards:
   * Deterministic = always the one expected
   * Stochastic = change all the time, but can be defined with probabilities
   * Positive reward
   * Negative reward = Cost

-  * Immediate rewardi
+  * Immediate reward
   * Long-term reward = Good in the long term
     * Cumulative reward = Good in the long run?

-   * Return / Value = total rward we are expecting to get
+    * Return / Value = total reward we are expecting to get
       * Aim for high value
       * value function = expected sum of discounted reward from a given state for all action or particular action
+  * Extrinsic rewards
+    * Examples: Capture, achieve, collect, ...
+    * Specific to the environment
+      *"Getting rich"
+  * Intrinsic Rewards
+    * Examples: Curiosity, (im)patience, happiness,love, empathy, ...

  How you write your reward function matters!